-In the past in India, the loss of a husband stigmatized a bereaved wife.
+In the past in India, the loss of a husband stigmatised a bereaved wife.
 Widowed women were not welcome to participate in religious ceremonies, considered a bad omen; they were treated as untouchables and often cast away from their communities.
-This adopted belief common to Hindus in India is also predominant in Nepal and Bangladesh, with many widows from the neighbouring countries traveling far from their homelands closer to the Hindu holy cities.
+This adopted belief common to Hindus in India is also predominant in Nepal and Bangladesh, with many widows from the neighbouring countries travelling far from their homelands closer to the Hindu holy cities such as Varanasi, also known as Benares, Kashi, the City of Light.

 A woman rings a temple bell during evening Aarti.
 Bell ringing has an important significance during Aarti to welcome the gods into the idol so that devotees may be able to see his or her holy image in the ritualistic light.